 Complex traits or diseases are those that are influenced by multiple environmental and genetic factors.
 Almost all diseases that have a significant burden on human health are complex at the population scale.
 Even classically "Mendelian" diseases, such as cystic fibrosis, are at some level complex because numerous genetic effects are involved in modifying the severity of symptoms.
 Arguably the most important empirical result to emerge from GWAS over the past decade is an indication of what it means for a trait to be "complex", demonstrating that the mutational target size for any particular complex trait across the genome is very large, and that the additive genetic variation is comprised of very many variants, almost all of very small effect.

 There exist several methods for estimating the proportion of the phenotypic variance of a trait that is attributed to additive genetic effects (narrow-sense heritability (h2)).
-But unequivocal estimation of the phenotypic variation is attributed to all genetic effects (including dominance and epistasis, broad-sense heritability (H2)) is not possible for human traits.1 GWAS are typically performed on traits that have been shown to have a non-zero h2, on the assumption that this additive genetic variation in the trait can be dissected into additive effects across the genome.
+But unequivocal estimation of the phenotypic variation attributable to all genetic effects (including dominance and epistasis, broad-sense heritability (H2)) is not possible for human traits.1 GWAS are typically performed on traits that have been shown to have a non-zero h2, on the assumption that this additive genetic variation in the trait can be dissected into additive effects across the genome.
 Detecting non-additive genetic effects imposes an assumption that, beyond the additive component of genetic variation, for which there is empirical evidence, there exist more complex components whose existence cannot be verified empirically due to technical limitations.
 The measurable gap between the variance explained by all known additive effects detected by GWAS and h2 is termed the "missing heritability".
 The proportion of the genetic variation that might exist beyond additive variance might be termed the "unknown heritability".

 In essence, there is no strict hypothesis-driven precedent for searching for epistasis as there is for additive effects, and yet the question of epistasis in complex traits is often at the forefront of debate.
 In this review we will survey emerging methodology for the detection of epistasis, summarize current examples of epistasis impacting human complex traits from the literature, discuss the contexts in which epistasis may or may not be important, and suggest guidelines on what constitutes credible statistical support from empirical studies and how this should be reported.